 Notable feature: Daily progress reports – Compile your employee’s daily check-ins and completed work into an easy-to-read report so you can get an overview of what’s being done every day.

 Not sure where all the time goes?
 RescueTime can tell you.
-While this tool is incredibly useful for any remote employee, it’s especially helpful for teams who are transitioning to working from home.
+While this tool is incredibly useful for any remote working employee, it’s especially helpful for teams who are transitioning to working from home.
 RescueTime spends one week gathering data on time usage and then designs a program to help each individual optimize their days.

 Notable feature: Productivity training – These in-depth video lessons include hands-on exercises that train users on how to improve their time management over the course of four weeks.

-What Are Your Favourite Tools for Remote Teams?
+What Are Your Favourite Remote Work Tools?